 - Apply the treatment suggested by your virtual wound care expert

 - And keep a check for any swelling or redness that may arise as a result of inflammation or infection at the wound site.

 - Learn more about the step-by-step process you can do at home at Wounds Canada Website.

 Tips to speed up the healing process at home

 If you are living at home with a chronic wound, things might seem pretty bleak.
-Evidence has shown that patients play an important role in the everyday management of their chronic conditions as they provide 99% of their own care every day.1 This is the same with wound care!
+Evidence has shown that patient autonomy and engagement play an important role in the everyday management of their chronic conditions as they provide 99% of their own care every day.1 This is the same with wound care!
 Patients need to be willing to learn and put in the required care to advance the healing process.

 Our team from the Advanced is willing to support individuals on their journey towards healing and help them to achieve the best outcome.
 Below we share some tips to get you on track and help to heal your wound even faster: